vparjunmohan/Python/Basics-Part-I/README.md

 138. Write a Python program to valid a IP address.

 139. Write a Python program to convert an integer to binary keep leading zeros.
 Sample data : 50
 Expected output : 00001100, 0000001100

 140. Write a python program to convert decimal to hexadecimal.
 Sample decimal number: 30, 4
 Expected output: 1e, 04

 141. Write a Python program to find the operating system name, platform and platform release date.
 Operating system name:
-posix
+nt
 Platform name:
-Linux
+Windows
 Platform release:
-4.4.0-47-generic
+10

 142. Write a Python program to determine if the python shell is executing in 32bit or 64bit mode on operating system.